 - Coping skills to heal through current & future life situations.

 - Learning to manage stress, anxiety, etc.

 - Confidentiality: you can talk about a struggle or difficulty you’re experiencing with a professional, third-party outsider, with the security and privacy of a strict confidentiality agreement.

 - Determine whether you’re experiencing a situational stressor or a mental health issue – get a diagnosis, treatment, resources, and recommendations either way.

 - Prevent potential mental health issues from becoming a crisis.

 - Support for confusion on gender identity and sexuality issues… and much more!

 If you feel that you may not be functioning well either emotionally, socially or academically, we encourage you to make an appointment.
 We to conduct an assessment and then offer a professional opinion on what route would be best.

 Current HSU students are eligible to use the counseling center.

-In case of crisis, contact the Director of Counseling Services, the Residence Director (RD) on call, or campus police.
+In case of crisis, contact the University Counselor, the Residence Director (RD) on call, or campus police.